MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

 To cleanup run: make clean CFG=release or just make clean for release.
 To cleanup for debug run: make clean CFG=debug.

 NOTE!
-The dependecy libs - glfw, glew, fftw and AntweakBar which needed to be built depend on the os they are compiled for!
+The dependecy libs - SDL2, fftw and AntweakBar which needed to be built depend on the os!
+NOTE!
 For Linux(Ubuntu) I compiled them myself.
+NOTE!
+I dropped GLEW and switched to GLAD as it can generate the source files according to your exact needs.
+Check the source code for more details.

 TOOLS: g++, make
 Other requirements: install the package libglu10mesa-dev to solve the glu.h header issues while compiling